emqx/cloud-docs/en_US/deployments/acl_dedicated.md

 ## Delete ACL Information

 Click the `delete` button to the right of the ACL information to delete the ACL information.

+## Access Control White List Mode

+- Using Default Access Control: Click on **Authentication & ACL** -> **ACL** in the left deployment menu.
+Add an authorization entry for **All Users**, enter # in the topic, select Publish and Subscribe for topic action, and choose Deny to enable white list mode.
+- Using External Access Control：If you need to use external access control, please submit a ticket to contact us.
+- After enabling white list mode, all users will be prohibited by default from subscribing and publishing.
+Authorization information must be set for clients to allow them to subscribe and publish.